 For this reason, companies like LifebankUSA, a Celularity company, offer private storage services for placental blood and tissue.

-Interview with Placental Stem Cell Expert, Dr. Parolini
+Interview with Placental Stem Cell Expert, Dr. Ornella Parolini

 Dr. Parolini: First, I would like to clarify the cells we are talking about.
 Among placenta-derived stem cells are different types of cells: hematopoietic stem cells derived from cord blood and all the cells derived from the placental tissue which include amniotic and chorionic membranes, the chorionic villi, the umbilical cord, and the maternal component, which is the decidua.